Highlights of China

 Enjoy historic Xian with your guide, learning about its city walls and visit the world famous Wild Goose Pagoda.

 China, Philippines and Japan in Ultimate Luxury by Aman

 Beijing, Lijiang, Hangzhou, Pamalican Island & Tokyo

 from £13000 pp inc flights & transfers for 17 nights

 - The combination of fascinating history in China, unbelievable scenery in Philippines and captivating energy in Tokyo makes this a unique itinerary

 - Throughout the itinerary you'll be able to stay in some of the most exquisite hotels in the world - Aman Hotels for the ultimate luxury experience

 - Based on a typical Chinese village, Amanfayun is a beautiful haven to explore the UNESCO World Heritage of Hangzhou and its famous West Lake

 Location & directions

 Situated on 14 hectares to the west of West Lake, on the outskirts of Hangzhou.
-Just a 20-minute drive from the city center, Amanfayun features the original village layout, with a 600-meter main thoroughfare, the Fayun Pathway.
+Just a 20-minute drive from the city centre, Amanfayun features the original village layout, with a 600-metre main thoroughfare, the Fayun Pathway.